UpLib/Liberland/github/readme.md

-This repo is relative to all the github work concerning Liberland.
+This repo is relative to parts of the Liberland github work

 Warning : there may be french parts or files here and there.